-Mitigation Measures Monitoring Schedule Implementation, Monitoring, and Reporting Action Responsibility Before Construction During Construction After Construction (U.S. Department of the Interior, 1933) to carry out all mitigation related to archaeological resources.
+Monitoring Schedule Mitigation Measures Implementation, Monitoring, and Reporting Action Responsibility Before Construction During Construction After Construction (U.S. Department of the Interior, 1983) to carry out all mitigation related to archaeological resources.
 CUL-2: Pre-Construction Phase I Cultural Resources Survey.
 Within 30 days after the City's approval of the final design plans and prior to the start of any ground- disturbing activity (i.e., demolition, pavement removal, pot-holing or auguring, boring, drilling, grubbing, vegetation removal, brush clearance, weed abatement, grading, excavation, trenching, or any other activity that has potential to disturb soil), the Qualified Archaeologist shall conduct pre-construction Phase I Cultural Resources Survey of all areas that have not been previously surveyed within the last 5 years.
 Retain a Qualified Archaeologist to prepare the required reports and City forms as required by the mitigation measure.
 Retain copies of the required reports and forms in the project file.
 City X City The survey shall document resources potentially qualifying as historical resources or unique archaeological under CEQA.
 The Qualified Archaeologist shall document the results of the survey in a Phase I Cultural Resources Survey Report that follows Archaeological Resource Management Reports (ARMR): Recommended Contents and Format (OHP, 1990).
 The Qualified Archaeologist shall also prepare Department of Parks and Recreation 523 forms for resources encountered during the survey, which shall be appended to the report.
-If historic architectural resources are encountered that could potentially be impacted by the project, the Qualified Archaeologist shall consult with a Qualified Architectural Historian meeting the Secretary of the Interior's Professional Qualifications Standards for architectural history (U.S. Department of the Interior, 1933).
+If historic architectural resources are encountered that could potentially be impacted by the project, the Qualified Archaeologist shall consult with a Qualified Architectural Historian meeting the Secretary of the Interior's Professional Qualifications Standards for architectural history (U.S. Department of the Interior, 1983).
 The Qualified Archaeologist shall submit the draft Phase I Cultural Resources Survey Report to the City within 30 days after completion of the survey.
-The final Phase I Cultural Resources Survey Report to tha City's comments.
-The Qualified Archaeologist shall also submit the final Phase I Cultural Resources Survey Report to the Central Coast Information Center. •
+The final Phase I Cultural Resources Survey Report shall be submitted to the City within 10 days after receipt of City's comments.
+The Qualified Archaeologist shall also submit the final Phase I Cultural Resources Survey Report to the Central Coast Information Center.